Sampson Beamish1

 Last Edited=1 Aug 2006

 Hon.
-Frances FitzWilliam was the daughter of Richard FitzWilliam, 5th Viscount FitzWilliam of Merrion and Frances Shelley.2,3 She married George Evans, 2nd Baron Carbery, son of George Evans, 1st Baron Carbery and Anne Stafford, on 23 May 1732.1 She died on 30 July 1789 at Chapel Street, Grosvenor Square, London, England.3 She died intestate and her estate was administered in August 1789.3
+Frances FitzWilliam was the daughter of Richard FitzWilliam, 5th Viscount FitzWilliam and Frances Shelley.2,3 She married George Evans, 2nd Baron Carbery, son of George Evans, 1st Baron Carbery and Anne Stafford, on 23 May 1732.1 She died on 30 July 1789 at Chapel Street, Grosvenor Square, London, EnglandG.3 She died intestate and her estate was administered in August 1789.3

 From 23 May 1732, her married name became Evans.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Frances FitzWilliam was styled as Baroness Carbery on 28 August 1749.

 Children of Hon.
 Frances FitzWilliam and George Evans, 2nd Baron Carbery